The Wife's Thulane Shange aims for Hollywood

 “It is your responsibility to take charge of your life.
 Ask, research, obverse, and read, that way uzokwazi uku understand impilo kancono [meaning you will be able to understand life better],” he said.

-Thulani also told Sunday World that the rumours pertaining to his dismissal on Uzalo airing on SABC 1 were not true and he does not know what fuelled them.
+Thulane also told Sunday World that the rumours pertaining to his dismissal on Uzalo airing on SABC 1 were not true and he does not know what fuelled them.

 “There is nothing like that.
 I was moved from Uzalo to Durban Gen”.